daosgava/github-issues-search/README.md

 This is an exercise for requesting issues from the github Facebook/react repo using the GitHub GraphQL API V4. </br>

-When the users type a keyword in the input field, an autocomplete input box will appear showing the results.
+By typing a keyword in the input field, an autocomplete input box will appear showing the results.

 ## Running the App